Hear your speakers, not the room.

 Acoustic panels are designed to absorb mid to high frequencies, helping to reduce echoes, flutter, and general reverberation.
 These panels are typically thinner (1"–4"), made from materials like fiberglass or Rockwool, and are mounted on walls or ceilings at reflection points to improve clarity and speech intelligibility.

-Bass traps, on the other hand, are built to absorb low-frequency sounds (bass), which tend to build up in corners and cause boominess or uneven bass response.
-They are thicker and denser (6” - 8”) than standard acoustic panels and are usually placed in room corners where bass energy accumulates, and they can also be placed on the ceiling in smaller rooms to prevent standing waves and bass build-up.
+Bass traps, on the other hand, are designed to absorb low frequencies that are difficult to control due to their long wavelengths.
+They are thicker and denser (6” - 12”) than standard acoustic panels.
 Bass traps are essential for balancing the low-end, making them a vital component in recording studios, home theaters, or any treated room where critical listening is the focus.

 -